Leigh Light: Development

 Early air-to-surface radar sets, namely the ASV Mk.
 II, had an inconveniently long minimum detection range.
-Thus as the aircraft approached the target, it would disappear off the radar at a range that was too great to allow it to be seen by eye at night without some form of illumination.
+Thus as the aircraft approached the target, the blip would disappear off the radar display at a range that was too great to allow it to be seen by eye at night without some form of illumination.
 At first, aircraft solved this problem by dropping flares to illuminate the area, but since the flare illuminated only the area directly beneath the aircraft, a series of flares in succession would have to be dropped until the submarine was spotted.
 Once it was spotted, the aircraft would circle back to attack, the entire process giving the submarine time to dive.

 Eventually, time-delayed flares were developed that allowed the attacking plane time to circle.
 The flare was fired into the air from a buoy previously dropped by the plane.
 The surfaced submarine could then be seen in silhouette as the plane approached.

 Wing Commander Humphrey de Verd Leigh, an RAF personnel officer, devised a solution after chatting with returning aircrew.
 This was to mount a searchlight under the aircraft, pointed forward and allowing the submarine to be spotted as soon as the light was turned on.
 He then developed the Leigh Light on his own, in secret and without official sanction—even the Air Ministry were unaware of its development until shown the completed prototype.
 At first it was difficult to fit on aircraft due to its size.
 Leigh persisted in his efforts to test the idea and garnered the support of the Commander-in-Chief of Coastal Command, Sir Frederick Bowhill.
 In March 1941 a Vickers Wellington DWI that conveniently already had the necessary generator on board (it had been used for anti-magnetic mining operations using a large electromagnet) was modified with a retractable "dustbin" holding the lamp and proved the concept sound.

 At this point the Air Ministry decided that the idea was worthwhile, but that they should instead use the Turbinlite, a less effective system which had been originally developed as an aid for night-time bomber interception.
 After trials they too eventually decided to use Leigh's system, but it was not until mid-1942 that aircraft started being modified to carry it.
 Development assistance and production was by Savage and Parsons Ltd. of Watford led by Jack Savage.